Battle of Castricum: Second phase

 Brune, upon learning of the encounter, initially intended to defend his positions and gave corresponding orders.
 However, noticing Sedmoratsky's isolation, he decided to go on the offensive.
 As at Bergen, the British did not hurry to assist; on the French left flank, where Lt.
 Gen. Abercromby's units were supposed to strike, everything was calm at this time.
 The French division under Divisional general Jean Boudet advanced, connected with Pacthod, and attacked the Russian vanguard.
 Sedmoratsky had 2 battalions in Castricum, the artillery in front of Castricum and 3 other battalions on the heights, firstly from Benkendorff regiment, secondly of combined grenadiers of Ericson regt.

-Major General Essen was in Egmond-Binnen, awaiting news from Sedmoratsky, which took a long time to arrive—the sounds of gunfire were inaudible due to a strong northern wind, blowing in the opposite direction.
+Major General Essen was in Egmond-Binnen, awaiting news from Sedmoratsky, which took a long time to arrive—the sounds of gunfire were inaudible due to a strong wind from the north, blowing the sounds of gunfire in the opposite direction.
 Sedmoratsky had no aides-de-camp on horseback and was on foot himself.
 Finally, upon learning about the situation, Essen sent Colonel Alexander Dubiansky^{[ru]} with 3 combined grenadier battalions and 6 guns.
 However, this reinforcement was insignificant compared to Brune's forces—he had 11 battalions with artillery and cavalry support.
 The Russians fought stubbornly, holding out for 3 hours while being pressed from two flanks.
 Castricum changed hands repeatedly multiple times.
 Essen arrived on the battlefield and ordered Emme and Zherebtsov^{[ru]} regiments to hurry (the commander of the Zherebtsov regiment himself had already died in the Battle of Bergen).
-The British's cautiousness on the flanks (or the Russians' intensity in the central position; or both; one way or another, the Russians acted according to York's disposition) allowed Brune to add reinforcements in the form of several battalions from Bonnom's Batavian division and reserves in Beverwijk; these troops were formed into a tight column and attacked with bayonets.
+The British's cautiousness on the flanks (or the Russians' intensity in the central position; or both; one way or another, the Russians acted according to York's disposition) allowed Brune to add reinforcements to the central sector in the form of several battalions from Bonhomme's Batavian division and reserves in Beverwijk; these troops were formed into a tight column and launched an attack with bayonets.
 The Russians suffered significant losses and were driven from their heights.
 A powder storm fell upon Castricum; Russian guns fell silent, their crews were killed, and cavalry also suffered losses.
 The French broke into the village from several sides, annihilating Russians and capturing their guns.